Initial Certification for Radiation Oncology

 • Satisfy the radiation oncology training requirements of a non-U.S., non-Canadian country.

-• Have documentation verifying the applicant’s ability to practice radiation oncology independently in the country of training or board certification (if applicable).
+• Have documentation verifying the applicant’s ability to practice radiation oncology independently in the country of training or board certification in his or her country (if applicable).

-• Complete a clinical year of non-radiation oncology training in general medicine, surgery, transitional internship, or its equivalent.
+• Complete one clinical year of non-radiation oncology training in general medicine, surgery, transitional internship, or its equivalent.

 • Complete at least three years of radiation oncology training in a residency program outside the U.S. or Canada.